ZanMax/currency-microservices/README.md

-# Currency microservices
+# Currency microservice

-Currency microservices created to be used in the currency exchange application.
+Currency microservice created to be used in the currency exchange application.
 Microservice crated to store data from different sources and share it with other microservices.
+### Configuration

 ### Data sources